 Swiss police raid over hack on U.S. security-camera company

-GENEVA (AP) — Swiss authorities on Monday confirmed a police raid at the home of a Swiss hacker who took credit for helping to break into a U.S. security-camera company’s online networks, part of what the hacker cited as an effort to raise awareness about the dangers of mass surveillance.
+GENEVA (AP) — Swiss authorities on Monday confirmed a police raid at the home of a Swiss software engineer who took credit for helping to break into a U.S. security-camera company’s online networks, part of what the activist hacker cited as an effort to raise awareness about the dangers of mass surveillance.

-The hacker said electronics devices were seized during the raid.
+The hacker said online that electronics devices were seized during the raid.
 The Swiss office declined to specify the location or comment further, deferring all questions to “the relevant U.S. authority.”

 The FBI said in a statement Friday it was “aware of the law enforcement activity conducted in Switzerland” but had no further comment.

-The group of “hacktivists” say they were able to peer into hospitals, schools, factories, jails and corporate offices for much of Monday and Tuesday last week after gaining access to the systems of California startup Verkada.
+Kottmann had identified as a member of a group of “hacktivists” who say they were able to view live camera feeds and peer into hospitals, schools, factories, jails and corporate offices for much of Monday and Tuesday last week after gaining access to the systems of California startup Verkada.
 They said the action was aimed at raising awareness about mass surveillance.

 Verkada later locked them out by disabling all internal administrator accounts that the hackers had accessed using valid credentials found online.
 The company alerted law enforcement and its customers.